 Ideas" blog article, you'll find 50 creative questions that you can use when doing a trivia quiz or

 if you want to get to know more about your audience's personality.

 The quiz categories include science, history, culture, movies, random, funny and many, many more - you can be sure

 Can I make a quiz with PowerPoint?

-Yes, creating a quiz in ppt is actually easy.
-It is recommended to use a PowerPoint Add-On like SlideLizard Quiz Creator to make the best quiz possible.
+Yes, creating a quiz in PPT is actually easy.
+It is recommended to use a PowerPoint Add-In like SlideLizard Quiz Creator to make the best quiz possible.

 How can I make an interactive quiz in PowerPoint?